-- Family Online Safety Institute: Family Online Safety Institute (FOSI) is an international non-profit working to make the online world safer for kids and their families.
-With FOSI, we join leaders in industry, government and the non-profit sectors to collaborate and develop new solutions and policies in the field of online safety.
+- Family Online Safety Institute: The Family Online Safety Institute (FOSI) is an international non-profit working to make the online world safer for kids and their families.
+With FOSI, we join leaders in the industry, government and non-profit sectors to collaborate and develop new solutions and policies in the field of online safety.
 Through research, resources, events and special projects, FOSI promotes a culture of responsibility online and encourages a sense of digital citizenship for all.

 More Social Issue Briefs

 Accessibility & Affordability Issue Brief Building Digital Skills Issue Brief Community Engagement Issue Brief Human Rights Issue Brief Media Pluralism, Ethics & Journalistic Integrity Issue Brief Our Workforce Issue Brief Responsible Marketing Issue Brief Safeguarding Children Issue Brief Technology Innovation Issue Brief